IMPLEMENTATION SCIENCE

 -

-Explore the role of implementation science in drowning prevention interventions within HIC.
+Explore the role of implementation science in drowning prevention interventions as described in the literature within HICs.

 -

-Explore factors required for quality implementation of drowning prevention interventions in HIC.
+Explore the real-world implementation of drowning prevention interventions in HICs.

 -